OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 - For iOS
     - Safari (Safari is the only browser in iOS with WebRTC support)

+> **IMPORTANT**: In iOS versions less than 13 have been found several bugs (videos and audio frozen) with WebRTC in Safari!
+These bugs look solved in iOS 13.

 <br>
 ##### Mobile native applications